keithasaurus/simple_html/README.md

 ### Type-safe.
 Minified by default.
 Fast.

 simple_html is built to simplify html rendering in Python.
 No templates needed.
-Just create html in normal Python, and, in most cases, the code will be more concise than standard html.
+Just create html in normal Python.
+In most cases, the code will be more concise than standard html.
 Other benefits include:
 - typically renders fewer bytes than template-based rendering
 - types mean your editor and tools can help you write correct code faster
 - no framework needed